 4.4.
-US macro announcements and Cojumps in European markets
+U.S macro announcements and Cojumps in European markets

-Table 4 reports the number of cojumps and associated probabilities for pairs of markets.
+Table 4 reports the number of cojumps and associated probabilities in multiple markets.
 As can be seen, the highest probabilities of cojumps are found for the pairs of European equity markets, confirming our earlier assertion.
-For example, there are about 200 common jumps in DAX30 and Euro stoxx50 futures, 177 between DAX30 and CAC40, and 184 between CAC40 and Euro stoxx50 futures.
-Moreover, all three European equity indices futures share 155 common jumps in response to the U.S macroeconomic news announcements.
+For example, there are about 177 common jumps in DAX30 and CAC40 futures, 177 between DAX30 and Euro stoxx50, and 184 between CAC40 and Euro stoxx50 futures.
+Moreover, all three European equity indices futures share 155 common jumps in response to the U.S macroeconomic news announcements, signifying a highly correlated structure of European stock markets.

-The lower panel of Table 4 reports the probability of cojumps conditional on jumps in individual markets (P(coj|jump)).
-The conditional probability in the first column indicates that 71.92% of all jumps on Euro Stoxx50 (FESX) are also cojumps on DAX30 futures (FDAX).
-Similarly, 54.96% of all jumps on Euro Stoxx50 are cojumps on DAX30 and CAC futures, signifying a highly dependence structure of European equity markets.
+The lower panel of Table 4 reports the probability of cojumps conditional on jumps in other markets (P(coj|jump)%).
+The conditional probability in the first column indicates that 70.92% of all jumps on Euro Stoxx50 (FESX) are also cojumps on DAX30 futures (FDAX).
+Similarly, 54.96% of all jumps on Euro Stoxx50 are cojumps on DAX30 and CAC40 futures.
+These results are consistent with those of Harju and Hussain (2011) and Hussain (2011), who report remarkable similarities across all European markets, particularly in response to the U.S macroeconomic news announcements.

-Next, we examine the conditional probability of cojump for every significant US macroeconomic news announcement.
-Table 5 reports the main findings.
-First panel shows that 90.47% of the all jumps on Euro Stoxx50 futures are linked with the US unemployment rate surprises at 14:30 CET cause cojumps in DAX30 futures.
+Next, we examine the conditional probability of cojump for every significant U.S macroeconomic news announcement.
+Table 5 reports the main results for 10 U.S macro indicators that emerge as influential candidates for causing cojumps across European equity markets.
+First panel shows that 90.47% of all the jumps on Euro Stoxx50 futures that are linked with the U.S unemployment rate surprises at 14:30 CET cause cojumps in DAX30 futures as well.
 Likewise, 85.71% of all jumps in Euro Stoxx50 create simultaneous jumps (cojumps) in both German and French stock indices futures.

 The second panel of Table 5 shows the probability of a cojump on the considered markets given a jump on the market shown in the corresponding column, in response to consumer price index announcements (CPI).
-Our results reveal that 100% of all jumps in Euro Stoxx50 create cojumps in French stock index futures.
-Moreover, 90.90% of jumps related to US Consumer Price Index in Euro Stoxx50 are cojumps across all three futures markets, i.e., German DAX, French CAC and Euro Stoxx50.
+Our results reveal that 100% of all jumps in Euro Stoxx50 coincide with jumps in French stock index futures (CAC40).
+Moreover, 90.90% of jumps related to U.S Consumer Price Index in Euro Stoxx50 are cojumps across all three futures markets, i.e., German DAX, French CAC and Euro Stoxx50.

-Overall, our findings indicate that the number of other US indicators, such as producer price index, Existing home sales, consumer confidence and ISM price index are strongly linked with cojumps in European equity indices futures.
-These results are supported by significant intraday patterns with sharp peaks in European equity markets at the time of US scheduled macroeconomic news announcements documented by Harju and Hussain (2011), Andersson (2010) and Hussain (2011).
+Overall, our findings indicate that the number of other U.S indicators, such as producer price index, Existing home sales, consumer confidence and ISM price index are strongly linked with cojumps in European equity indices futures.
+These results are supported by significant intraday patterns with sharp peaks in European equity markets at the time of U.S scheduled macroeconomic news announcements documented by Harju and Hussain (2011), Andersson (2010).